 Could the fourth spoke of the Twin Cities metro light rail system eventually come through Golden Valley?
 Or instead of a train, will a bus be the selected mode of rapid transportation?

 These matters were brought up at on Tuesday evening during a regular work session of the Golden Valley City Manager and the City Council.

 Members of the council listened to a presentation given by Hennepin County, the proposed Bottineau Corridor, and while a myriad of options were discussed, no decisions were made.

-Mayor Shep Harris told Patch last month that many people aren't aware of the Bottineau plans.
+that many people aren't aware of the Bottineau plans.

 "Does it cut through the eastern part of Golden Valley or through north Minneapolis?
 Do residents even know?" he said.
 "Some decisions are going to be made that have serious impact, and residents simply haven't made their voices heard.
 I would feel much more comfortable getting more public input before putting any official word from the city out there."

 The county presented the following two plans, and noted that you can have your say about these plans at a town hall meeting on Jan.
 23:

 If a light rail system is designed and built, it could take on several possible routes.

 - First, the most northern destination could be either Brooklyn Park or Maple Grove.